-- ▶ Welcomes the achievements of the Authority and, in particular, the capacity that ELA showed to adapt to the unprecedented conditions given by the COVID pandemic while still in a startup phase. - ► Congratulates the Authority for managing to deliver outstanding results on the priority tasks as agreed for 2020, while carrying preparatory actions for all the tasks assigned by the mandate, in particular: - Carrying out several pilots inspections and at the same time preparing with relevant stakeholders a comprehensive set of tools and procedures to facilitate concerted and joint inspections; - Dorganising its first 'train the trainers' trainings in the field of inspections, targeting national inspectors and other relevant stakeholders; - Co-leading, together with the European Platform enhancing cooperation in tackling undeclared work, the campaign #EU4FairWork; - Developing an approach on presenting collective agreements on single posting websites and setting up a Translation facility to support the translation of content of national official websites providing information on labour mobility and social security coordination; - Organising an extensive workshop on road transport, with the participation of around 120 participants from national administration, social partners, enforcement organisations and the European Commission. - ▶ Praises the Authority for its effort on initiating a smooth transfer of the EURES European Coordination Office activities to ELA, with first activities already transferred in 2020 (programming) and the rest to be transferred during 2021, in accordance with the agreed roadmap and ensuring full business continuity. - ► Takes notes of the preparations for the transfer of the European Platform enhancing cooperation in tackling undeclared work to ELA and encourages the continuation of current efforts for ensuring full business continuity. - ▶ Remarks that, as the Authority was during 2020 in its early stage of development, a number of requests received from social partner organisations could not be directly addressed.
-The Management Board acknowledges that the Authority prepared the necessary processes that were adopted at the end of the year by the Management Board, meanwhile redirecting the requests to concerned parties. - ▶ Takes note of first steps of collaboration with other EU agencies, services or bodies to enhance cooperation on similar fields of operation, most notably the cooperation with Europol during the EMPACT days and a first workshop with Cedefop, ETF, EU-OSHA, Eurofound, Europol, Eurojust, SOLVIT and Your Europe Advice on labour mobility analyses and risk assessment.
-The Management Board encourages the Authority to further enhance cooperation with its European counterparts to avoid duplications and seek synergies.
+- ▶ Welcomes the achievements of the Authority and, in particular, the capacity that ELA showed to adapt to the unprecedented conditions given by the COVID pandemic while still in a startup phase. - ► Congratulates the Authority for managing to deliver outstanding results on the priority tasks as agreed for 2020, while carrying preparatory actions for all the tasks assigned by the mandate, in particular:

+- Description of the property of - Co-leading, together with the European Platform enhancing cooperation in tackling undeclared work, the campaign #EU4FairWork; - Developing an approach on presenting collective agreements on single posting websites and setting up a Translation facility to support the translation of content of national official websites providing information on labour mobility and social security coordination; - > Organising an extensive workshop on road transport, with the participation of around 120 participants from national administration, social partners, enforcement organisations and the European Commission. - ▶ Praises the Authority for its effort on initiating a smooth transfer of the EURES European Coordination Office activities to ELA, with first activities already transferred in 2020 (programming) and the rest to be transferred during 2021, in accordance with the agreed roadmap and ensuring full business continuity. - ▶ Takes notes of the preparations for the transfer of the European Platform enhancing cooperation in tackling undeclared work to ELA and encourages the continuation of current efforts for ensuring full business continuity. - ▶ Remarks that, as the Authority was during 2020 in its early stage of development, a number of requests received from social partner organisations could not be directly addressed.
+The Management Board acknowledges that the Authority prepared the necessary processes that were adopted at the end of the year by the Management Board, meanwhile redirecting the requests to concerned parties. - ► Takes note of first steps of collaboration with other EU agencies, services or bodies to enhance cooperation on similar fields of operation, most notably the cooperation with Europol during the EMPACT days and a first workshop with Cedefop, ETF, EU-OSHA, Eurofound, Europol, Eurojust, SOLVIT and Your Europe Advice on labour mobility analyses and risk assessment.
+The Management Board encourages the Authority to further enhance cooperation with its European counterparts to avoid duplications and seek synergies. - Takes note that given the context of the COVID pandemic, the ELA conference was postponed to 2021 to allow for a physical event.

-- ▶ Takes note that given the context of the COVID pandemic, the ELA conference was postponed to 2021 to allow for a physical event. - ▶ Welcomes the adoption of the first communication and dissemination plan of the Authority in December 2020 and appreciates the increasing visibility of ELA, and the activities aimed to strengthen its presence online. - Welcomes the adoption of the internal control framework and encourages the further development of its standards and methodologies for ensuring appropriate internal control and the prevention, detection and sanctioning of fraud. - Acknowledges the efforts taken by the Authority to adjust to the context of the pandemic, reducing significantly physical interactions while setting mechanisms and processes to move all the activities online.
+- ▶ Welcomes the adoption of the first communication and dissemination plan of the Authority in December 2020 and appreciates the increasing visibility of ELA, and the activities aimed to strengthen its presence online. - Welcomes the adoption of the internal control framework and encourages the further development of its standards and methodologies for ensuring appropriate internal control and the prevention, detection and sanctioning of fraud. - Acknowledges the efforts taken by the Authority to adjust to the context of the pandemic, reducing significantly physical interactions while setting mechanisms and processes to move all the activities online.
 The Management Board recognises that the online format meant less budget used than initially planned for physical meetings and activities, which meant that the Work Programme 2020 and related budget were amended accordingly. - ▶ Takes note that ELA recruited its staff according to the establishment plan 2020, with only a few taking up their duties in 2021 (including NLOs) and welcomes the Authority's efforts to provide for flexible working conditions, including distant teleworking, to all staff and NLOs, thus ensuring recruitment and allowing full business continuity of operations despite the COVID-19 pandemic.